How to Spatchcock a Turkey for the Fastest-Cooking, Juiciest Turkey Ever

-Pictured Recipe: Spatchcock Turkey with Sage & Thyme
+Featured Recipe: Spatchcock Turkey with Sage & Thyme

 Using kitchen shears or poultry shears, cut the turkey down one side of the backbone, through the ribs.
 Make an identical cut on the opposite side to remove the backbone completely.
 Discard the backbone or turn it into turkey stock (you can even save it in the freezer to make stock another time).

-Flip the turkey over so it's cut-side down and, with both hands on top of the breastbone (where the two breasts meet right in the middle of the bird), push down forcefully with the heel of your hand to flatten the bird.
+Flip the turkey over so it's cut-side down, and, with both hands on top of the breastbone (where the two breasts meet, right in the middle of the bird), push down forcefully with the heel of your hand to flatten the bird.
 You should hear a crack.
 You do have to use some strength and push hard, so if you don't want to do this yourself, just ask the butcher at the grocery store or meat shop where you bought your turkey to cut out the backbone and flatten the bird for you.

-Splay the thighs outward so all of the skin is exposed and facing up, and tuck the wings under so everything is lying flat but still compact.
+Splay the thighs outward so all of the skin is exposed and facing up, and tuck the wings under the body, so everything is lying flat but still compact.

 Time to add the flavor!
 Use your favorite turkey rub and/or seasoning here.
 We like to use a blend of fresh herbs, such as sage and thyme, with extra-virgin olive oil, salt and pepper.
-Loosen the skin and rub the mixture under the skin all over the meat to make sure it all gets coated in flavor.
+Loosen the skin and rub the mixture under the skin, all over the meat, to make sure it all gets coated in flavor.
 Rub any excess mixture on top of the skin.

 There are two ways you can cook the turkey: in a roasting pan or on a rimmed baking sheet, with or without a wire rack.
 Putting the bird on the wire rack allows all the liquid to drain off the bird, which will make sure it's extra-crispy.
 However, both methods work well.